 Team coaches are expected to communicate Salary and Career status and should always focus on facts to base the decision.

-As part of the mentoring cycle, we expect teams coaches to pay attention to people that should be promoted soon.
+As part of the mentoring cycle, we expect team coaches to pay attention to people that should be promoted soon.
+Team coaches are responsible for preparing promotion proposals and ensuring candidates are evaluated on a factual basis considering their career plan, feedback reports, and competence assessment.